shaymasolli/Luxury-Fashion-Retargeting-Customer-Acquisition/README.md

 # Luxury Fashion Retargeting & Customer Acquisition
-*Retargeting & Email Marketing Campaign – B2C High-End Fashion Brand*
+*Personalized Retargeting & Email Sequencing for Custom High-End Garments*

-**Client:** Luxury fashion brand - Ahmed Talfit
-**Objective:** Increase conversion rates, repeat engagement, and ROI through personalized retargeting and email marketing.
+**Client:** Ahmed Talfit (Luxury Made-to-Measure Fashion House) **Objective:** Convert high-intent website visitors and past clients into consultation requests and repeat commissions through personalized retargeting and email automation.

 ---

 ## 1️⃣ The Challenge
-High website traffic but low conversion rates and weak repeat purchase behavior.
-Previous campaigns were generic, underutilized behavioral data, and lacked integrated ad and email sequences, limiting overall ROI and customer lifetime value.
+High traffic to lookbook and bespoke service pages, but low consultation requests.
+Previous outreach was generic and didn’t mirror the brand’s made-to-measure experience, leading to weak conversion from interest to inquiry.

 ---

 ## 2️⃣ Strategy
-**Audience Segmentation & Personalization**
+**Intent-Based Retargeting & Personalized Follow-Up**
 Target previous website visitors and past purchasers using behavioral and engagement data.
 Personalize messaging and timing across channels to encourage conversion and repeat purchases.

 **Channels & Tools:**